csells/go_router/README.md

   go_router: ^CURRENT-VERSION
 ```

-To use go_router, add the import to your Dart file:
+And add the import to your Dart file:

 ```dart
 import 'package:go_router/go_router.dart';